 However there is some really interesting information in the analysis.
 Hardly anyone said anything about pricing.
 The message is that management is probably “leaving money on the table”.
 Management could be charging a nickel or a dime more for each dish and the customer wouldn’t care.
 The message that management is not charging enough is a very important message.
-This is a perfect example of text being able to generate more revenue.
+This is a perfect example of text being able to generate more revenue, if it is analyzed.

 But there is an important second message here as well.
 Take a look at what customers are saying about promotions.
 Customers are saying nothing – either good or bad.
 This means that promotions are having little or no effect on the business.
 But it is the role of promotions to HAVE an effect on the business.
 So there is this message to management.
 Whatever you are doing for promotions is not effective.
 You need to be doing something else.

-Delivering the message that management is not charging enough and that the promotions that are being done are ineffective is a VERY important message for management.
+Delivering the message that management is not charging enough and that the promotions are ineffective is a VERY important message for management.
 And these important messages came directly from capturing and analyzing text.